hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - it was working reliable and quite ok
-- notes: after a while of use the system stalls for a moment from time to time and i initially suspected it to be panfrost related again as on rk3288, but after disabling panfrost the stalls still aprreared from time to time and the reason seems to be that i was running from an sd card instead of emmc and the stalls seem to happen whenever data is being written to the swap file - so it looks like even the better a1 rated sd cards are still far behind emmc even if
+- notes: after a while of use the system stalls for a moment from time to time and i initially suspected it to be panfrost related again as on rk3288, but after disabling panfrost the stalls still appeared from time to time and the reason seems to be that i was running from an sd card instead of emmc and the stalls seem to happen whenever data is being written to the swap file - so it looks like even the better a1 rated sd cards are still far behind emmc even if